HarduinLearnsCoding/HarduinLearnsAntennaDesign/README.md

 # HarduinLearnsAntennaDesigns

-Some research that I did that was later published and formed as my Bachelor's Thesis.
+Some research that I did that was later published and formed my Bachelor's Thesis.